AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Input is missing or invalid (student name, index).
+One or more details are missing or invalid (student name, index).
   * 1a1.
 EduBook informs the user of the invalid input.

   Use case ends.